aiven/aiven-docs/docs/products/caching/howto/upgrade-aiven-for-caching-to-valkey.md

 import TabItem from '@theme/TabItem';
 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-You can upgrade your Aiven for Caching service to Aiven for Valkey directly through the Aiven Console or Aiven API.
+Upgrade your Aiven for Caching service to Aiven for Valkey using the Aiven Console or Aiven API.
-The upgrade keeps your configurations, users, and data with no service disruption.
+The process retains configurations, users, and data without disrupting your service.

 ## Prerequisites